Icom IC-202e GW4RWR

 Summary

-This transportable from the 1980s is unusual in that it is designed to be operated from an upright position, rather than on its side.
+This transportable from the 1980s is unusual in that it is designed to be operated from an upright position, a "bookshelf design".
 It uses a VXO; 4 x 200KHz ranges are available using 14.8 MHz crystals, multiplied 9x to reach 133.3MHz for low-side LO injection, and single conversion to 10.7MHz IF.
 Frequency is displayed on a dial skirt that is marked with 10kHz increments.
 USB and CW modes.
 I am unaware of any significant difference in design or performance between this or its younger IC-202s sibling, which also included CW sidetone and LSB.

 Modifications

 I’ve done the usual modifications to my IC-202e, which means changing the PIN diode antenna switch for a relay, and the 3SK40 front end for a BF-981.
 An N-socket replaced the lousy SO-239.
 The erratic DC socket has also had to go, as has the telescopic whip, which was wired in parallel with the SO-239.
 The mixer is unchanged but I haven’t noticed any receive difficulties whilst contesting from IO82HV, where the strongest signal was GW4EVX/P 16km to the north.
 The only problem I find is that I can inadvertently turn on the RIT, and consequently call others way off their frequency.
 I used to complain about the receiver audio quality, but having learnt to use earphones I realise the inadequacy of little internal loudspeakers.
-Both receive and transmit audio is excellent.
+Both transmit and receive audio is excellen - if headphones are used, since the internal loudspeaker is awful.

 Conclusion